caoxiaocao6688/starter-hugo-academic/content/_index.md

       title: 'Welcome 👋'
       subtitle: ''
       text: |-
         Welcome to my academic homepage.
-I'm a Phd student at Tsinghua University and my research interests are optimal filtering, optimal control and reinforcement learning.
+I'm now a Phd student at Tsinghua University and a visiting Phd student at the University of Manchester.
+My research interests are optimal filtering, optimal control and reinforcement learning.

-        **Hobbies:** Chromatic Harmonica, Basketball, Swimming
+        **Hobbies:** Chromatic Harmonica, Basketball and Swimming
     design:
       columns: '1'
   - block: collection